ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 Our next steps will be to learn a bit about:

 * HTML and CSS, the languages we use to make our web pages look like "real web pages" instead of just plain text.
-* Heroku, a service that lets us run our web apps in the cloud.
 * Both of those are for our next lesson, but we can at least get a head start if you've finished this material early.

 # HTML and CSS